 You should be careful to avoid using too many hashtags, because sometimes you can have too much of a good thing.
 If your hashtags are longer than the copy of your post, reevaluate whether all of the hashtags you’ve used are necessary.

 6. Like, reply, and engage

 If a consumer takes time out of their day to leave you a comment or a positive review, be sure to respond every time.
 This will make your audience feel acknowledged, and leave them with a positive perception of your brand.
-Repeatedly engaging with your audience creates loyal customers, and can increase the chance of lead conversion.
+Repeatedly engaging with your audience creates loyal customers, and can increase the chance of a lead conversion.

 Another simple way to engage your audience is to ask them open-ended questions.
 If you link to an article, you might include a question in the copy of your post, asking your audience’s opinion on the article’s subject matter.
 Asking a question encourages your audience to respond, and you might learn some valuable insights about their values and opinions along the way.